sajnanshetty/super_simple_stock_market/README.md

 2. No database or GUI is required, all data need only be held in memory

-3. No prior knowledge of stock markets or trading is required – all formulas are provided below.
+3. No prior knowledge of stock markets or trading is required – all formulas are provided.

 ## Table1.
 Sample data from the Global Beverage Corporation Exchange